rowing in glasgow, UK

 On the water training takes place on Saturday and Sunday mornings, with up to 2 sessions per day.
 The number of sessions is tailored according to individual needs and any upcoming competitions.
 There is also a session on Wednesday morning, and other ad-hoc training depending on individual circumstances.

 The squad regularly competes at local regattas and the Scottish Championships, with opportunities for everyone to take part at various levels.
-We have also attended large national and international events, such as World Masters Regattas and Vesta Veterans Head of the River.
+We have also attended large national and international events, such as World Masters Regattas, Vesta Veterans Head of the River, and Head of the Charles!

 We maintain this professionalism through to our tea and toast sessions, which provide a social ending to our regular sessions.